Free Church Budgeting Template and Guide

 The next step in the church budgeting process is to list your income sources for the year.
 This includes your estimated income from tithes, offerings and donations.
 However, this can also include the estimated revenue from any fundraising events you want to have that year.

-Once you have your estimated income for the year, you can use this to guide what projects and programs you can afford to run.
-If your income does not cover everything you want to do, you can then plan more fundraising events.
+Once you have your estimated income for the year, you can use it to determine the projects and programs you can afford to run.
+If your income does not cover everything you want to do, you can plan more fundraising events.

 Step 3: Consolidate Expenses

-After you list your estimated income, you can summarize your expenses.
+After you list your estimated income, summarize your expenses.
 These expenses should cover running the church itself, paying staff, funding projects and even putting money aside for the future.

 Step 4: Create Financial Reserves